Guides & Staff

 years in the business, Michael is one of the most experienced instructors

 and guides in the Great Lakes region, if not the country as a whole!
 He's

 led trips all over the world including Alaska, New Zealand and Central

 America.
+He is an ACA Level 3 Coastal Kayak Instructor Trainer.
 Of particular note is Michael's reputation as a phenomenal backcountry

 cook.
 Our guests often say they don't eat as well at home or even in restaurants!